duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 ```

   you can create development credentials (config/credentials/development.key and
-  config/credentials/development.yml.enc) and also for test
+  config/credentials/development.yml.enc) which will be loaded in development
+  environment and take precedence over master credentials (if there is a
+  development.key, can not use ENV for key for environment credentials)
+  you can commit that keys in repository.
   ```
+  rails credentials:edit -e development git add config/credentials/development.yml.env git add config/credentials/development.key -f

+  # also for test
-  rails credentials:edit -e development rails credentials:edit -e test git add config/credentials/ git add config/credentials/test.key -f git add config/credentials/development.key -f
+  rails credentials:edit -e test git add config/credentials/test.yml.env git add config/credentials/test.key -f
   ```
-  so you can commit that keys and use it tests
 * dhh videos On Writing Software Well
   https://www.youtube.com/watch?v=wXaC0YvDgIo&list=PL9wALaIpe0Py6E_oHCgTrD6FvFETwJLlx
   ```